pola-rs/polars-book/CONTRIBUTING.md

 - Write any output to a file within the `user_guide/src/_outputs/...` directory (under the same folder-tree).
 - Be registered in the `run` recipe of the `Makefile` present at the root of the repo.

-For instance, the core of the example without any extras:
+For instance, the core of an example without any extras:

 ```python
 # user_guide/src/_examples/template/example.py